 Saxenda is the branded version of a generic drug called liraglutide, and we'll use these terms interchangeably throughout this article because they refer to the same active drug compound.

-One interesting note about the above study is that Saxenda users also experienced a statistically significant decrease in blood pressure, and also a reduced prevalence of prediabetes.
+Also noted in the above-linked study is that Saxenda users experienced a statistically significant decrease in blood pressure, and also a reduced prevalence of prediabetes.

-A 2012 medical review on the efficacy of Saxenda documented that patients on the medication lost an average of 12.8 pounds more than placebo, and 7.9 pounds more than another leading weight loss drug.
-Similar to the previous study, there were secondary benefits to Saxenda use aside from weight loss, including favorable blood pressure and cholesterol changes.
+A 2012 medical review on Saxenda documented that patients using the medication lost an average of 12.8 pounds more than placebo, and 7.9 pounds more than another leading weight loss drug.

 Both of the above-referenced trials involved adult patients, but a recent clinical trial evaluated Saxenda for treating obesity in adolescents.
 The drug was found to be effective.

-A 5% Body Mass Index (BMI) reduction was experienced by 51/113 patients in the Saxenda group, and a 10% BMI reduction was experienced by 33/133 patients.
+A 5% Body Mass Index (BMI) reduction over 56 weeks was experienced by around half of the adolescents taking Saxenda, and a 10% BMI reduction was experienced by around 1 in 4 adolescents taking Saxenda.

-The more concerning side effect in our opinion is the potentially increased risk of cancer, which Saxenda lists on their website.
-A medical review on the side effects of Saxenda for weight loss concluded that the drug "may be associated with an increased risk of thyroid, pancreatic, and early breast cancer”.
+A medical review on the side effects of Saxenda for weight loss concluded that the drug "may be associated with an increased risk of thyroid, pancreatic, and early breast cancer.”

 The cancer risk is certainly more rare than the common side effects like nausea, but in light of this information it may be prudent for patients with a personal or family history of cancer to speak with their doctor about alternative weight loss medication options.

-Saxenda has been reviewed over 1,000 times on Drugs.com and has an average rating of 7.5/10 which is relatively good.
-This website allows prescription drug users to publish personal reviews of their experience on the drug.
+Saxenda has been reviewed over 1,400 times on Drugs.com and has an average rating of 7.5/10 at the time of updating this article.
+This website allows prescription drug users to publish personal reviews of their experience.

 We cannot verify the authenticity or accuracy of any reviews on this website.